-identified a proposed Local Historic District and drafted a set of design guidelines that would act as the historic regulations for properties within that district.
-The proposed boundaries and draft guidelines have undergone a public review process with residents and owners from the proposed district to ensure that the proposed regulations are aligned with local priorities and historic values.
-As part of this review process, presentations have been shared with residents concerning the proposed district and the guidelines have been revised throughout the process as deemed appropriate.
+Over the course of many years spanning from 2005 to 2013, the Historic Preservation Commission was appointed and worked diligently to identify a Local Historic District and draft a set of design guidelines that would act as the historic regulations for properties within the district.
+The proposed boundaries and draft guidelines underwent a public review process with residents and owners from the proposed district to ensure that the proposed regulations were aligned with local priorities and historic values.
+As part of this review process, presentations were shared with residents concerning the proposed district and the guidelines have been revised throughout the process as deemed appropriate.

-Please click on the following links to access the latest map, reports, and FAQs :
+Please click on the following links to access the map and key information regarding the district :

 Park Place Local Designation Report